Use the KubernetesPodOperator

 Version 5.0.0

 This version introduces a few backward incompatible changes compared to version 4.4.0.
-The most important ones, that you should be aware of are related to kubernetes_default connection which is not used in version 5.0.0.
+The most important ones are related to the kubernetes_default connection which is not used in version 5.0.0.

-• kubernetes_default connection needs to be modified - Kube config path needs to be set to /home/airflow/composer_kube_config (see Figure 1) or alternatively config_file needs to be added to the KubernetesPodOperator configuration (as it was presented below).
+• The kubernetes_default connection needs to be modified.
+Kubernetes config path must be set to /home/airflow/composer_kube_config (as shown in the following figure).
+As an alternative, config_file must be added to the KubernetesPodOperator configuration (as shown in the following code example).

 Kube config path field in Airflow UI